lsst-dm/dmtn-057/index.rst

 ---------------------------

 - The :ref:`metadata-based architecture<arch-metadata>` requires a new decorator, per task, for each metric or group of metrics.
-  In addition, the centralized code needed to merge results from multiple units of work may bloat as new kinds of metrics are introduced.
+  In addition, the ``ComputeMetricsTask`` package needed to merge results from multiple units of work may bloat as new kinds of metrics are introduced.
 - The :ref:`direct measurement architecture<arch-direct>` requires a new decorator or function call, per task, for each metric or group of metrics.
 - The :ref:`observer-based architecture<arch-observer>` requires a new config entry, per task, for each metric or group of metrics.
 - The :ref:`visitor-based architecture<arch-visitor>` requires a new config entry in a central location for each metric or group of metrics.